Calculus of Variations and Geometric Measure Theory

 R. Llerena - P. Piovano

-Solutions for a free-boundary problem modeling multilayer films with coherent and incoherent interfaces
+Variational modeling of multilayer films with coherent and incoherent interlayer interfaces

 created by llerena on 25 Jan 2024